Get started¶

 - Your workflow service UUID and domain: Click the icon above your canvas to open the Trigger the SDK drawer.

-- The REST URL of your Opaque deployment: This is the API domain used when deploying Opaque via Azure Marketplace.
+- The REST URL of your OPAQUE deployment: This is the API domain used when deploying OPAQUE via Azure Marketplace.
 Ask your workspace admin if you don't have it.

 Trigger the SDK¶